Dan-k391/Pseudo2Wasm/test/README.md

 Open devtools in the browser and go to the console tab to see the test results.

+Before this, go to `chrome://flags/#enable-experimental-webassembly-stack-switching`.

+Change the highlighted tag to "Enabled" and we are good to go.

 ### 1. Create a test file

 Create a file with the name of the test you want to write, for example `/test/code1.ts`.